 Because your home is used as collateral, failure to repay the line of credit can lead to foreclosure.

-We don’t typically charge a fee to open a HELOC.
-In some cases, you may be charged third-party fees or an appraisal fee.
 We will provide you with an itemization of any fees during the application process.

 The equity in your home is a valuable resource.
 A HELOC allows you to tap this resource for whatever you need.
 Some typical uses include: